-In June, the Supreme Court issued a ruling to uphold Deferred Action for Childhood Arrivals (DACA), a program that has provided temporary protection from deportation to more than 700,000 people who came to the U.S. as children.
+Since 2012, a program known as DACA (Deferred Action for Childhood Arrivals) has provided temporary protection from deportation to people who came to the U.S. as children.

-Unfortunately, the struggle to save DACA is far from over, as the program continues to face challenges in the courts.
-We must continue to stand with DACA recipients, undocumented immigrant youth, and allies who have mobilized people across the country to protect DACA.
+Join us as we continue to stand with DACA recipients, undocumented immigrant youth, their families, and allies who have mobilized people across the country to protect DACA.

-Photos: Standing with DACA recipients at the Supreme Court and across the U.S.
+A look back: Standing with DACA recipients at the Supreme Court in 2019

 On Nov.
 12, 2019, thousands of DACA recipients and supporters rallied outside the Supreme Court—and many more stood in solidarity across the U.S.